LITUATUI/pushevs.com/content/posts/max/2023-06-15-may-2023-new-stellantis-bevs-arrive-in-france.md

 slug: "may-2023-new-stellantis-bevs-arrive-in-france"
 authors: "maximilianholland"
 date: "2023-06-15"
 categories:
+  - "EV sales"
+tags:
-  - "general"
+  - "France"
 images:
-  - "/images/Jeep-Avenger-BEV.avif"
+  - "/ev-sales-images/France-flag.avif"
 ---

 May saw France’s plugins take over 24% market share, up from 20.9% year on year, with new Stellantis BEVs arriving.
 Full electrics grew from 12.0% to 15.6% share, while plugin hybrids slightly lost share.
 Overall auto volume was 145,536 units, up some 15% YoY, though still down on pre-2020 norms.
 The bestselling BEV in May was the Tesla Model Y.